milk-guy/MILKPATCHED/README.md

 -can you change [THING] in this mod?

 Can't you?
 Seriously speaking, yeah probably, but it's really simple stuff and I reckon you could change it if you spent an afternoon figuring out dnspy or another simple tool.
 I'm being a dick.
-Ask me about it and I might do it, if it seems reasonable.
+Ask me about it on /rwg/ and I might do it, if it seems reasonable.